 Network is a group of providers who contract to provide healthcare to you at negotiated rates.
-These groups are called Preferred Provider Organizations (PPOs), and provide in-network services in their specific service areas.
-See Section 5 for more information about networks.
-Covered medical expenses are paid at a higher rate when an in-network provider is used, as shown in Section 3.
+These groups are called Preferred Provider Organizations (PPOs), and provide in-network services

 OEBB means the Oregon Educators Benefit Board.

 Out-of-Network refers to providers that are not contracted under one of our approved networks to charge discounted rates to you.